sora-xor/sora-docs/src/orderbooks.md

 ![](./assets/createOrderBook.png)
 _An order book is being created for the XOR-DAI trading pair, with XOR as the base asset.
 This selection is based on the chosen dexId, which is set to 0._

-3. Check that Order book was created.
+3. Verify that the Order book was created.
 Open `Chainstate` calls -> Choose `orderBook.orderBooks` -> Switch off include option switch -> Run the query.

 ![](./assets/orderBookCreated.png)
 _The provided image showcases the successful creation of an order book for the specified trading pair._